Sweet 16 primer: All eyes on Peacocks after wild 1st weekend

-Top seeds Gonzaga and Kansas are in.
+Top seeds Gonzaga, Kansas and Arizona are in.
 So is little Saint Peter’s, the giant killer and only the third No. 15 seed to make it this far in the NCAA Tournament.

 And Coach K's farewell tour continues as he and his Duke Blue Devils made it to the Sweet 16, too.

-All eight of the regional semifinal matchups were to be set by late Sunday night, capping a wild opening weekend that so far has seen seven double-digit seeds win in the first round and two of them move on.
+All eight of the regional semifinal matchups are set after a wild opening weekend that saw seven double-digit seeds win in the first round and four of them move on.

 This is the second year in a row a No. 15 seed has captured the imagination of basketball fans.